zumasys/docs/site/jbase/release-notes/5.7/5.7.7/pn614/README.md

 JQL_FCORR_TRANSLATE
 ```

-These programs must be compiled in native jBASE emulation and are part of the Zumasys conversion suite.
+These programs must be compiled in native jBASE emulation and are part of the Rocket conversion suite.

 At run-time any F-correlative is converted using JQL_FCORR_CONV to transform it into a structure that JQL_FCORR_HANDLER will process subsequently using JQL_FCORR_TRANSLATE to do the actual work.